 - v. the submission of a concept plan will be required for all development applications to demonstrate how the urban design policies will be implemented; and - w.
 Development should provide the ease of movement between the built form and transit facilities and active transportation.
 The design of buildings will improve connections and accessibility for transit users and active transportation and reinforce Hurontario Street as a major transit corridor.

-15.12.2.1 Notwithstanding the Office policies of this Plan, the following additional uses will be permitted:
+16.10.2.1 Notwithstanding the Business Employment policies of this Plan, only the following uses will be permitted for lands shown on Map 16-7.1 as Special Permissions Areas: